-Those who are making innovations most successfully aren’t doing it just for the novelty of it or to get publicity.
-Rather, they’re thinking through how a program will improve the guest experience and meaningfully move the needle for their business.
+Restaurant groups who are making innovations most successfully aren’t doing it just for the novelty of it or to get publicity.
+Rather, they’re thinking about applying core tenets of the hospitality industry and developing and implementing a program will improve the guest experience and meaningfully move the needle for their business.

 8. How is the personalization trend crossing over into restaurants?
 Is this something that more consumers will demand?

 While we may all think we always want more options, studies have confirmed that societies with the most choice are actually the unhappiest.
-With that said, there’s a happy medium between providing the guest with options and making them feel overwhelmed.
+With that said, in the service industry, there’s a happy medium between providing the guest with options and making them feel overwhelmed.